zendesk/active_record_host_pool/README.md

 ## Support

-For now, the only backend known to work is mysql.
+For now, the only backend known to work is mysql (and not with the mysql2 library, yet).
 Postgres, from an informal reading of the docs, will never support the concept of one server connection sharing multiple dbs.

 ## Installation